ofenrohr/ksquares/src/alphaDots/README.md

 You can only have one board size per dataset.
 Models can be trained on many datasets.

+All dataset generators accept the following optional command line arguments:
+* `--dataset-dest` Destination directory for the data (.npz file)
+* `--dataset-width` Board width in boxes
+* `--dataset-height` Board height in boxes
+* `--threads` Number of threads

 ### First Try

 Converts random Dots and Boxes games played by the Hard AI to images.